shireenhamza/maximromanov.github.io/_posts/2016-03-29-ChronoCoverage.md

 <!-- {{ site.url }} :: .. -->
 <a href="../images/chrono/complement_5.png" title=""><img src="../images/chrono/complement_5.png"></a>
  <figcaption>
-      <b>Complementary coverage of “continuations.”</b>
+      <b>Complementary coverage of “continuations.”</b>  <i>Taʾrīḫ mawlid al-ʿulamāʾ wa-wafayati-him</i> of Ibn ʿAbd Allãh al-Rabaʿī (d.
+397/1006 CE) is another interesting example, since we have its “continuation”, <i>Ḏayl taʾrīḫ mawlid al-ʿulamāʾ wa-wafayati-him</i> of ʿAbd al-ʿAzīz al-Kattānī (d.
+466/1073 CE), and “the continuation of the continuation”, <i>Ḏayl ḏayl taʾrīḫ mawlid al-ʿulamāʾ wa-wafayati-him</i> of Hibaŧ Allãh al-Akfānī (d.
+524/1130 CE).
+The graph vividly demonstrates how these collections complement each other chronologically.
   </figcaption>
 </figure>

 # Date statements and the structure of books

 Patterns of date statements distribution across texts—in other words, if we graph dates in the order they occur in a text—can also tell us a lot about the structural organization of books.
 As the illustrations below show, alphabetical and chronological structures have distinct visual patterns.
-Such analytical routines can be helpful in assessing new corpora and identifying texts relevant for specific research purposes.
+Such patterns can be helpful in assessing new corpora and identifying texts relevant for specific research purposes.
 Different routines can be developed for the identification and analysis of texts of other forms and genres.

 > **Note on graphs below:** Each line represents a date statement, where the length of the line corresponds to the year that a date statement refers to.
 The left side of each graph is the beginning of the book; the right one—its end.
 Regression analysis—here visualized with the red line for linear regression, and the blue one for LOWESS regression—can be used for identifying the patterns of distribution without graphing.
 (1st-century dates were removed to make patterns more clear.)